mmch15/moodle-qtype_stack/doc/en/Authoring/Trees.md

 ## Styles

 In order to correctly display list items within the `<ul class='tree'>` list, additional styling is needed.
-All list items must be styled with one of three tags.
+All list items must be styled with one of the following tags.
 The Maxima code ensures that operator nodes are styled slightly differently from atoms/terminal nodes.
+Some operators, such as integrals and sums, have special style rules applied.

 1. `<code>` is used to display operators as html code.
-1. `<codeop>` is used to display operators as LaTeX.
+1. `<span class='op'>` is used to display operators as LaTeX.
-2. `<codeatom>` is used to display atoms and terminal nodes.
+2. `<span class='atom'>` is used to display atoms and terminal nodes.
-3. `<cell>` has minimal style, and is not used by the Maxima code.
+3. `<span class='cell'>` has minimal style, and is not used by the Maxima code.
 This is intended for general use.

+The code does its best to respest the LaTeX output.
+If you create special tex rules using `texput` you also have to tell the tree generation code to look for this rule.
+STACK has a set `tree_texlist` of operators to which special rules apply.
+To add a rule use the following.

+     texput(boo, "\\diamond");
+     tree_texlist:union(tree_texlist,{"boo"});

+Then, the operator `boo` will be typeset as \(\diamond\) in tree output, as well as in tex output.
+E.g. try the following castext: `{@disptree(boo(a,b))@}`.